The least effective time to categorize your belongings is right after you lose them.

 And if you find the process of creating an inventory too time-consuming or complicated to do yourself, there are plenty of individuals and companies that specialize in doing it for you.

-When applicable, record each item’s make and model and serial number.
-Also record the length of the item’s warranty, the purchase date it and how much it cost.
+Where applicable, record each item’s make and model name or number and serial number.
+Also record the length of the item’s warranty, if you have one.
+Include where and when you purchased it and how much it cost.

 We want to hear from you: Do you have a home inventory?
 Do you have any questions about creating an inventory that we didn’t answer here?
 Let us know in the comments below.